 This project led to the development of criteria documents to define the mechanical and electrical work associated with the multi-tenant renovations and re-purposing of the facility.
-The project included the creation of a two-story corridor space with a new staircase connecting the two floors, and new tenant demising walls.
+The project included the creation of a two-story corridor space with a new staircase connecting the two floors and new tenant demising walls.
 Our team developed a pre-schematic narrative to confirm scope understanding, and a design/build criteria narrative specifying the performance level and quality of MEP systems.
-We also included a review of the subcontractors design drawings, shop drawing review and site observations.
-Dunham’s services on this project also included the City Works Restaurant, as well various base-building upgrades.
+We also included a review of the subcontractor’s design drawings, shop drawing review, and site observations.
+Dunham’s services on this project also included the City Works Restaurant, as well as various base-building upgrades.

-Currently, Dunham is providing design services for the Jack Links new headquarters, a street level retail store, and a restaurant-bar with a venture partner.
-In addition to traditional office space, the new 78,000 SF lease will also include a test kitchen laboratory.
-The move will double Jack Links downtown employee count from 150 to 300 people.
+Dunham also provided design services for the new Jack Link’s Headquarters with a street-level retail store and a restaurant bar with a venture partner.
+In addition to traditional office space, the new 78,000 SF lease also includes a test kitchen laboratory.
+The move doubled Jack Link’s downtown employee count from 150 to 300 people.